itzTerra/GhostZ/README.md

 # <img src="resources/ghostz_icon_round.png" width="42" height="42" align="left"> GhostZ

 GhostZ is a small lightweight **FabricMC** mod.
-It adds a very unique **Ghost Lantern** item/block with which you will never need torches during your cave or stripmine sessions again!
+It adds a very unique **Ghost Lantern** item - a lighting tool with which you will never need torches for your cave or mining sessions again!

 <img src="resources/cave.png" width="300" align="right">